Degree with Honors

 Honor Cords Pickup

-Honor cords will be distributed as you pick up your MBA hood at the Grad Fair in June.
+Honor cords will be distributed during spring quarter.
 More information will be sent to eligible students via email as the date approaches.

 The Chicago Booth Registrar will notify alumni who qualify for honors designation post graduation.